 Event providers: UCEN Manchester

-During the 45-60 minute interactive virtual workshop, pupils will learn about the under representation of Global Majority teachers in the UK and how this has a direct effect on the progression of Global Majority pupils.
-Global Majority teachers will share (video virtual video) their personal story and talk about their passion for teaching and explain why teaching is a viable career choice.
+During the 45-60 minute interactive workshop, pupils will learn about the underrepresentation of Global Majority teachers in the UK and how this has a direct effect on the progression of Global Majority pupils.
+Global Majority teachers will share (via virtual video) their personal stories and talk about their passion for teaching and explain why teaching is a viable career choice.